eibiflo/cf_cookiemanager/Documentation/Installation/Index.rst

 Include TypoScript template
 ===========================

-It is necessary to include at least the basic TypoScript provided by this extension.
+To properly use the plugin, it is necessary to include the basic TypoScript provided by the extension.

-Go module :guilabel:`Web > Template` and chose your root page.
-It should already contain a TypoScript template record.
-Switch to view :guilabel:`Info/Modify` and click on :guilabel:`Edit the whole template record`.
+To do this, go to the :guilabel:`Web > Template` module in the Typo3 backend, select the root page, and switch to the :guilabel:`Info/Modify` view.

-Switch to tab :guilabel:`Includes` and add the following templates from the list to the right: :guilabel:`CodingFreaks Cookie Manager (cf_cookiemanager)`.
+From there, click on :guilabel:`Edit the whole template record`  and switch to the Includes tab.

-Read more about possible configurations via TypoScript in the :ref:`Reference <typoscript>` section.
+Next, add the :guilabel:`CodingFreaks Cookie Manager (cf_cookiemanager)` template from the list on the right.

 Autoimport Datasets for Languages